makazhan/uoe-msc-projects-2020/README.md

 This requires installation from source.
 The instructions on the [official repo](https://github.com/lwolfsonkin/lemmingatize) did not work for me.
 Specifically, cloning the repo with sub-modules failed.
-A workaraound is just to clone the repo the usual way and then replace `lemmingatize/lib/cistern` with `https://github.com/muelletm/cistern` (just clone it into `lemmingatize/lib`).
+A workaround is just to clone the repo the usual way and then replace `lemmingatize/lib/cistern` with https://github.com/muelletm/cistern (just clone it into `lemmingatize/lib`).
 After that run `setup.sh`.

 - Testing

 Try running `train.sh` and `predict.sh` located at `baselines/lemming`.
-Replace `./lemmingatize/lemming` with whetever path you have installed `lemmingatize` to.
+Replace `./lemmingatize/lemming` with whatever path you have installed `lemmingatize` to.

 Warning!
 Lemming is very memory-hungry, test on servers if you can.